 During the intake interview, our consultant will inform you about matters that are important when giving birth and receiving postnatal care.
 They will also discuss the requirements with regard to our maternity nurses' occupational health and safety.
-See our General Terms and Conditions on Page 13.
 Together, you will determine the number of postnatal care hours, based on your situation and the maternity care indication protocol.
 All of our consultants have ample experience as maternity nurses.